logo

 An Insider's Guide to Augusta

-For first timers and 10th timers alike, here's how to make the most of your trip on both sides of Washington Road.
+For first timers and veterans alike, here's how to make the most of your trip on both sides of Washington Road.

-My name is Ian Gilley, I run the brand Sugarloaf Social Club and I have attended 10 Masters Tournaments, going on my eleventh this year.
-I know, I know—that is a preposterous amount of Tournaments for any one person, and a true blessing that I do not carry lightly.
+My name is Ian Gilley, I run the brand Sugarloaf Social Club, I have attended 11 Masters Tournaments, and I'm hitting my twelfth this year.
+I know, I know—that is a preposterous amount of attendances for any one person, and a true blessing that I do not carry lightly.
 To me, it is the happiest week in the world.
 So, if you are one of the lucky few headed down there, I'd like to share a few stream-of-consciousness insights and general tips—for inside and outside the gates—that I have gleaned over the years.

 At the Tournament

 Arrive early, stay late and certainly get there before the gates open.
 It will be dark, and you’ll be in a bit of a queue, but you will be surrounded by thousands of your newest friends.
 Shake some hands, make some pals.
-The group excitement in this ‘dawn-before-the-light’ moment is palpable, comparable to only a herd of Labrador puppies waiting for the backyard door to open; the best day of your life, and everyone standing around you, is about to unfold.
+The group excitement in this ‘dawn-before-the-light’ moment is palpable, comparable to only a herd of Labrador puppies waiting for the backyard door to open; the best day of your life, surrounded by people about to experience the same, is about to unfold.

 Speaking of shopping…there are actually two big golf shops; the North one on Patron Corridor by the practice area and then the stealthy South golf shop up the hill on 16 (this one is smaller, but perhaps more charming).
 Plus, there are a handful of little kiosks scattered around the course to grab a quick cap or some sunscreen.